3 Ways Generative AI Will Help Marketers Connect With Customers

 “We are coming out of the age of managing marketing campaigns manually, and you no longer have to do it all yourself because of artificial intelligence,” said Calkins.
 “Using AI will allow your marketing efforts to go further without adding extra work to your teams.”

-Learning about AI can help marketers advance customers toward a purchase, sending messages that are relevant and timely to them.
+Learning about AI can help marketers move customers toward a purchase, sending messages that are relevant and timely to them.
 For example, you can use triggered messages, emails that are automatically sent when a customer takes a certain action — like placing an item in the cart, but not making a purchase.

 Get the latest articles in your inbox.